FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 ## Datasets
 This project looks into engineering data from the [IoT-23 dataset](https://www.stratosphereips.org/datasets-iot23), *a labeled dataset with malicious and benign IoT network traffic*, and two support datasets from MaxMind's [GeoIP2 databases](https://dev.maxmind.com/geoip/geoip2/geolite2/), with correlated IP-information about geographical locations and ASNs.

 1. The IoT-23 dataset is used as the baseline for this project, which includes PCAP-data with attached labels that describes the corresponding malware or benign information.
-In total the dataset contains 764,308,000 packets that has been captured between 2018 to 2019.
+In total the dataset contains 764,308,000 packets that has been captured between 9th of May 2018 to 21st of September 2019.

 > "IoT-23 is a new dataset of network traffic from Internet of Things (IoT) devices.
 It has 20 malware captures executed in IoT devices, and 3 captures for benign IoT devices traffic.
 It was first published in January 2020, with captures ranging from 2018 to 2019.
 This IoT network traffic was captured in the Stratosphere Laboratory, AIC group, FEL, CTU University, Czech Republic.
 Its goal is to offer a large dataset of real and labeled IoT malware infections and IoT benign traffic for researchers to develop machine learning algorithms.
 This dataset and its research is funded by Avast Software, Prague." - [https://www.stratosphereips.org/datasets-iot23](https://www.stratosphereips.org/datasets-iot23)